 If you want an efficient water heater, be sure to regularly drain the water from your tank to clean out any sediment build-up.
 Failure to do so will result in excessive sediment buildup and a water heater that is far less efficient.
 Can you say outrageous heating bill?

 Thinking of replacing your water heater?
-Please give us a call.
+Please contact JD’s Plumbing Heating & Air Conditioning.
 We can help you choose the right make and model for your home or keep your current heater running for as long as possible.